misprachi023/misprachi023/README.md

 <br/>
 <br />
 <img align="right" alt="GIF" src="https://miro.medium.com/max/700/0*FGD6BUzzZs1VJLuY.gif" width="500px" />
-I'm a solution-driven Full Stack Web Developer skilled in MERN Stack.
+I'm a solution-driven Full Stack Web Developer.
 Highly passionate about building web applications and confident enough to learn new things with a curious mind, an absolute passion for coding, and the ability to write clean and efficient code.
 I look forward to taking up a challenging and responsible role within an organization as a full-stack web developer.

 - 💼 any freelance work? do reach, [prachimishra23123@gmail.com](mailto:prachimishra23123@gmail.com) :)
 - 💬 ask me about anything, I would love to help ;)